Welcome to Little Early Childhood Center

 Special Education Classrooms:Self-Contained

 All of our special education classrooms are considered 'self-contained'.
 These rooms offer a small class size with very structured lessons.
 While these rooms provide instruction to only students with special education needs, multiple opportunitities are provided throughtout the day for students to interact with peers in regular education.
 These classrooms have one teacher and two paraprofessionals.

-While Little has both special education and at-risk classrooms, students from both rooms have multiple opportunities throughout the day to play and learn together.
+While Little has both special education, 'at-risk' and unified classrooms, students from all rooms have multiple opportunities throughout the day to play and learn together.
 This is accomplished by having each regular education and unified classroom "buddied" with a special education classroom.
 Students start their morning together with song and dance, they play together at recess and share in special activities and events.

 Little is a school with a lot going on!
 It's a place where diversity is welcome and small things are never overlooked.